amasin76/code-motion/README.md

 - CodeMirror : A code editor component for the web.
 - DiffJs : A text differencing implementation based on the O(ND)Algorithm.
 - PrismJs : A syntax highlighting library for code blocks
-- Clerk : A third sevice to simplify the authentication

 ## Privacy

 App is designed to be offline-first, meaning that it does not rely on any external servers or backdoors,
-and soon i will remove the needs to sign-in (for now use demo acc, user: test pwd: 1234).

 However, code motion utilizes Vercel Basic Analytics:
 but only stores anonymized data, and does not use cookies [more info](https://vercel.com/docs/analytics#how-visitors-are-determined)